ABOUT ME

 In my research, I use analytical tools, cosmological simulations (such as IllustrisTNG and Astrid), and machine learning.
 I am the Principal Investigator of many observational programs with JWST, Chandra, HST, VLA, and SMA.

 I am very interested in the development of future observatories.
-For this reason, I am on the Science Team of AXIS (a probe-class X-ray observatory) and the AGN Steering Committee of Habitable World Observatory, NASA’s next flagship mission.
+For this reason, I am on the Science Team of AXIS (a probe-class X-ray observatory, selected for Phase A development) and the AGN Steering Committee of Habitable World Observatory, NASA’s next flagship mission.

 I am also a science educator for TED, for which I created ten educational videos about astronomy.
 I am also a regular writer for Scientific American.
 I am particularly active in serving the community at large.
 After becoming a U.S. citizen in 2022, I became interested in policy issues regarding international students and scholars in this country.
 For this reason, I am a member of the American Astronomical Society’s working group on international students and researchers in astronomy.